-A freestanding tub is unlikely to tip over.
-However, tubs do move slightly with use.
-One option to help you feel more secure in a freestanding tub, and one that allows you to fit a freestanding tub into a smaller area, is a back-wall freestanding bath.
+Another option to help you feel more secure in a freestanding tub, and one that allows you to fit a freestanding tub into a smaller area, is a back-wall freestanding bath.

 With this design, the tub is generally oval-shaped.
 But one of the long sides is filled in and more of what you’d see on a rectangular tub.
 This allows you to place the tub flush against a wall if you choose.
 This makes the bath more stable.